 - amount of traffic, noise or disturbance, must be avoided: - Building setbacks and building lines should be slightly irregular to match the general character of the area.
 Long stretches of regular building lines must be avoided as they distract from the local context; - The size of plots and their patterns should be varied to reflect the character of the area; - The sizes of front and back gardens should be varied to reinforce the character of the area.
-Any developments along the edges should propose larger back gardens to allow for green buffers with the surroundings countryside; - Existing hedges, hedgerows and trees should be integrated into design, while more planting and vegetation is encouraged to form part of the green network strategy; and - Appropriate signage should be incorporated along the road to indicate the low speed limits or provide navigation.
+Any developments along the edges should propose larger back gardens to allow for green buffers with the surroundings countryside; and - Existing hedges, hedgerows and trees should be integrated into design, while more planting and vegetation is encouraged to form part of the green network strategy.